gondo/bouk.github.io/_posts/2014-09-30-idiomatic-generics-in-go.md

 ## Are you kidding?

 Yes.
 Kind of.
 I actually implemented the service and you can actually use it, but I do think it's a terrible idea.
 Go should have proper support for compile-time generics so these shenanigans aren't necessary.
 Please don't use gonerics.io in production, that would be a very bad idea.
+The (rough) code that powers gonerics.io can be found here: [github.com/bouk/gonerics](https://github.com/bouk/gonerics).

 ## The future